cronvel/smart-preprocessor/documentation.md

 Finally, it is possible to write conditional assignment.
-The syntax is simply a mix of the conditional syntax and the assignment syntax.
+This is simply a mix of the *conditional syntax* and the *assignment syntax*.

 For example: